DCAN-Labs/HBCD-MADE/docs/source/tutorial.rst

 HBCD-MADE Local Processing Tutorial
 =============================================

-.. note:: This tutorial will configure the user to run local processing.
+.. note:: These steps will configure the user to run local processing.
 However, due to the computational demands of EEG pre-processing, it is recommended to use the HBCD-MADE container for HPC instead of locally processing data files.

 1. Download example data.
 	Click `here <https://osf.io/wg46a/files/osfstorage>`_ to download the raw and fully processed EEG file for one session.